-At GLG, we expertly draft and review employee contracts, including non-competition, non-solicitation and confidentiality agreements, as well as severance agreements.
-If you are contemplating signing an employment agreement, the best thing you can do for yourself is to have it reviewed by an attorney.
+At GLG, we also expertly draft and review employee contracts—including non-competition, non-solicitation and confidentiality agreements—and severance agreements.
+If you are considering signing an employment agreement, the best thing you can do is to have it reviewed by an experienced attorney.

-Our mission is to guide our clients to take practical action to resolve their claims without resorting to a lawsuit, and to represent them strongly in court when a lawsuit is warranted.
+Our mission is to guide our clients through practical action to resolve their claims without resorting to a lawsuit and to represent them strongly in court when a lawsuit is warranted.

-GLG also consults with employers and assists them in drafting:
+GLG also consults with employers to assist with drafting:

 - Employee Handbooks and Employee Policy Development

 - Employee Contracts, including Non-Competition, Non-Solicitation, Confidentiality, and Severance Agreements